Dolina Pake (Pake valley), Mislinja.

-Huda luknja is a very old show cave, but today it is only used for spelunking tours.
+Huda luknja is a very old show cave, but today it is only used for cave trekking tours.
 The cave crosses a whole mountain underground and ends in a spectacular cave entrance ensemble.
 There is a narrow gorge calle Soteska Hude luknje (Gorge of the Bad Hole) with a road and railway tracks right in front of the impressive portal.
 The railway, now abandoned, crossed a tunnel first, then a bridge across the cave river right in front of the entrance of Jama Huda luknja (Bad Hole Cave).
 Historic postcards show this ensemble with trains and steam engines in front of the cave.

 The name Huda luknja is originally the name of the gorge.
 However, the huge entrance is an integral part of this gorge and so it was named under the same name.
 The long known entrance, also called veliki dvor gostišče (Big Court House), was used since prehistoric times.
 Several archaeological remains were found here and in other caves nearby.
 Jama Pilanca, about 100 m away, was exacavted between the World Wars and contained potsherds and stone age bones as well as a Roman fibula from the second century.
 Jama Špehovka, 30 minutes walk away, is the most interesting archaeological site of the area.
 It was first excavated in 1934 and last in 1990.
 The findings from the old Stone Age included 226 stone tools, bones and two harpoons.
 There are also bear markings, were cave bears used to rub off their old fur after winter along the wall.